The Deep End

-I tucked 20 cigarettes and a lighter (these were the bad old days) into the elastic cord which ran around my cap, lowered myself in, kicked away from the boat powerfully with both feet, and commenced to swim like a bastard.
+I tucked 20 cigarettes and a lighter (these were the bad old days) into the elastic cord which ran around my cap, lowered myself in, kicked away from the boat powerfully with both feet, and commenced to swim like Prince Andrew fleeing the FBI.
 Mrs Bryer swam around in front of me.

 “Are you OK?
 Do you need any help?” she asked, let’s say ‘helpfully’.